Get an annual AARP membership for only $9. Offer ends 12/11.

 • New England Homes for the Deaf in Danvers, MA: This life plan community offers independent living, assisted living, skilled nursing, senior centers, short-term rehab, respite care services, and hospice care for deaf and hard-of-hearing seniors.
 Employees are educated in ASL and Deaf Culture.

 • California Home for the Adult Deaf in Riverside, CA: Seniors who primarily communicate in ASL can live at this residential care home.
-In-house staff provide individualized care, three meals and two snacks per day, and assistance with laundry, shopping, and transportation.
+In-house staff provide individualized care, three meals and two snacks daily, and aid laundry, shopping, and transportation.

 Speak to Your Loved One’s Care Providers

-Reach out to whoever provides medical care or hearing care to your loved one.
+Reach out to whoever provides your loved one’s medical and hearing care.
 It could be an audiologist or an ENT.
-Ask if they’re familiar with any local resources or senior care communities with experience caring for deaf and hard-of-hearing older adults.
+Ask if they know any local resources or senior care communities with experience caring for deaf and hard-of-hearing older adults.
 These professionals likely know others in similar situations and might have advice to offer.

 Use Our Senior Living Directory